ncguilbeault/BonZeb/Getting Started/Shaders/README.md

 ![](images/image2.png)

 Together, the vertex and fragment files work to render visual stimuli to the shader window.
-The result of this shader, when run, will be a white rectangle displayed to the entire window.
+The result of this shader when run will be a white rectangle displayed to the entire window.

 # Bonsai
 The `UpdateFrame` node is needed inside the Bonsai workflow to configure the shader.